LeeoBianchi/LeeoBianchi/README.md

 - 👋 Hi, I’m Leo Alessandro Bianchi.
 - 🎓 I’m currently a MSc in Computational Physics student at the University of Milan, Italy.
-I've recently spent 1 semester studying at University of Oslo, Norway for Erasmus.
-Currently studing at Ludwig-Maximilian University of Munich, Germany for an Erasmus semester.
+I've recently spent 1 semester for Erasmus studying at University of Oslo, Norway where I am currently carrying out my master thesis project.
+Previously also spent a semester studing at Ludwig-Maximilian University of Munich, Germany for Erasmus.
 - 📍 Milan, Italy.